ssteidl/vessel/README.md

 The current version of vessel uses ipv4 inherited networking (IOW, the host network stack).
 In the future a bridged and vlan networking system with VNET will be implemented.
 For now, only inherited networking is used.

 > ℹ️ We have found that using inherited networking is not the major limitation that it seems.
-While a full fletched vnet network would/could have it's uses, inherited network has met all of our use cases so far.
+While a vnet based network would/could have it's uses, inherited network has met the majority of our use cases.